Why We Play Pickleball

 Pickleball's Positive Impact

-I see the potential for Pickleball to be a force for good and have a vision to introduce it to schools and neighborhoods where it is not yet played.
+I see the potential for Pickleball to be a force for good and envision introducing it to schools and neighborhoods where it is not yet played.
 This accessible sport is proven to change lives and bring joy, and I am here to tell you why it is so.

 A Break from Digital Life